rpav/texatl/README.md

 * `surface`: A cairo *image* surface of the specified size.
 * `face-metrics`: This provides the following 4 metrics which may be used for layout:
-    - `ascender`: The max distance from the baseline to the top of any glyph.
+    - `max-ascender`: The max distance from the baseline to the top of any glyph.
 This may be used with `x` and `top` to determine the baseline.
-    - `descender`: The max distance from the baseline to the lowest point of any glyph.
+    - `max-descender`: The max distance from the baseline to the lowest point of any glyph.
 This is expressed as a negative number.
     - `height`: This is the distance *between baselines* font.
       (Generally this is rather small and should be treated as a